 There are a few different types of probiotics supplements.
 Firstly, the CFU count on a product label is often misleading.
 Many probiotic products, upon testing, have been found to have lower CFU counts than those indicated on the label.
 These products are not tested by any regulatory agency, so there is no assurance that the CFU count is accurate or that they’ll be the most effective probiotic supplement.

 What’s also important to understand is that CFU count has become a point of note in probiotic labeling simply because most common probiotic microflora are unstable.
 For common lactic-acid based (LAB) microflora such as L. acidophilus and B. bifidum a steady decline in numbers of viable microoranisms ensues immediately after the probiotics are manufactured.
 1 CFU count was introduced as a way to monitor the ongoing loss of viable species in such products, yet what is not commonly understood is that certain forms of probiotic microflora do not demonstrate this same instability.

-The best natural probiotic supplements can be found in soil-based probiotics which are naturally resistant to heat and acid environments — a.k.a. “inherently viable” — the notion of CFU makes no sense.
+The best natural probiotic supplements can be found in soil-based probiotics, which are naturally resistant to heat and acid environments — a.k.a. “inherently viable” — the notion of CFU makes no sense.
 It is not necessary to pack these probiotics with massive numbers of organisms in order to guard against their loss, because they are not sensitive to manufacture, transit or use.

 When choosing a probiotic, consider the types of species listed on the ingredient label.
 For Lactobacillus and Bifidobacterium, CFU count is applicable, yet demonstrates that a massive number of species has been front-loaded into the product to guard against inevitable loss.
 For soil-based products such as those based on the Bacillus genus and others, look to studies and other factors when comparing brands.

-Buy a brand you trust, looking for a high quality probiotic supplement, and evaluate each product against the seven concerns mentioned in this article.
+Buy a brand you trust, looking for a high quality probiotic supplement, and evaluate each product against the concerns mentioned in this article.
 Many excellent products exist on the market, and you may elect to choose more than one to meet your full needs!
 Understand how to identify the variety of different types of probiotics, the highest quality options, and what will work best for your concerns.